TyHil/personal-website-styles/README.md

 ## Description

-Style guide for the personal website of Tyler Gordon Hill
+Style guide for the personal website of Tyler Gordon Hill available at [tylergordonhill.com](https://tylergordonhill.com).

 ## License